top of page

 Step 1: Use JetBlue’s Official Contact Form

-JetBlue directs most complaints through an online submission system.
-You’ll select a category such as:
+JetBlue routes most complaints through an online system.
+Select a category like:

-This form creates a record tied to your booking.
+This creates a record linked to your booking.

 Step 2: Write a Clear and Effective Complaint